 The motorcycles used at the motordromes became known as “board racers”, they were purpose-built machines, conceived with one thing in mind: speed.
 To achieve maximum performance, lightweight was paramount.
 The bikes look more like bicycles, with a simple hardtail frame and skinny wheels and tires.

 Hydraulic brakes didn’t exist back in the 1910s/1920s; the system was operated by cables and rods, making it heavy, complicated, and unreliable.
-To solve the problem, the teams came up with a very ingenious idea: build the bikes with no brakes whatsoever, after all, they were meant to be ridden at full throttle from the beginning to the end of the race.
+To solve the problem, the teams came up with a very ingenious idea: to build the bikes with no brakes whatsoever, after all, they were meant to be ridden at full throttle from the beginning to the end of the race.
 A simpler time indeed.

 To make matters even worse, those ancient engines didn’t have an efficient lubrication system and the riders had to manually pump oil every mile or so, during the race.